overflowy/chat-key/README.md

 | `temperature`   | The temperature to use when generating the response (0.0 - 1.0)                                          | `0.7`     |
 | `model`         | The model to use when generating the response, more info [here](https://platform.openai.com/docs/models) | `gpt-3.5` |

-More parameters will be included in future releases.
+*More parameters will be included in future releases.

+## Acknowledgements

+- [cocobelgica](https://github.com/cocobelgica) for the JSON lib